SwAM Ocean – reducing poverty through sustainable use of the ocean

-- Collaboration beween management areas, sectors and stakeholders.
+- Collaboration between management areas, sectors and stakeholders

 Purpose and Aims

-Within the program long term planning is identified as a key measure that enables a sustainable management that can balance access to, and conservation of, marine resources in a way that both strengthen coastal and marine environments and communities and contribute to poverty reduction and local economic growth.
+We identify long-term planning as a key measure that enables a sustainable management that can balance access to, and conservation of, marine resources in a way that both strengthen coastal and marine environments and communities and contribute to poverty reduction and local economic growth.

-Three cross-cutting goals on outcome level has been identified:
+Three cross-cutting goals on outcome level for us are: